useflyyer/flyyer-docs/docs/features/fonts.md

 If you need a tool to generate the `@font-face` definitions we recommend: https://google-webfonts-helper.herokuapp.com/
 :::

-We are working on making font easier to import.
+We are working on making fonts easier to import.
 But at the moment this is how you can import custom fonts.

 Grab your custom font as `.woff` and `.woff2` format and place them inside a directory.
 Let's call that directory `/fonts` on the root of your repository.